 Behold, the grinder that started it all.
 Dremel was one of the first companies to make electric nail grinding, leaving clippers in the dust.
 They’ve had more time to improve their product and make it the best possible for dogs and dog owners.

-The cordless operation allows you to trim your dog’s nails in the garage, out in the backyard, or the bathtub.
+The cordless operation allows you to trim your dog’s nails in the garage, out in the backyard, or in the bathtub.
 With plenty of space to monitor how close you’re getting to the quick, you can safely and humanely trim your dog’s toenails with a reduced chance of cutting the quick.

 It’s a bit more expensive than other dog nail grinders, but this Dremel-style dog nail trimming tool is one of the best on the market.
-It’s quick, easy, and safe to use, and with the durable construction allows you to use the tool for multiple dogs and for many years to come.
+It’s quick, easy, and safe to use, and the durable construction allows you to use the tool for multiple dogs and for many years to come.

-We love that this dremel quickly, safely and efficiently can file down a dog’s nails.
-It’s rechargeable, and has a removable battery for maximum portability.
+We love that this dremel quickly, safely, and efficiently can file down a dog’s nails.
+It’s rechargeable and has a removable battery for maximum portability.
 It can be used for thick and thin dog nails.
 It’s also safe to use on cats.
 It’s great for dogs that are scared for clippers, and you’ll rarely grind low enough to cut the nail quick.

 INVENHO Pet Nail Grinder